Ajoy-1704001/OOP/Interface and Abstract class.md

     }
 }
 ```
 From above code example, we can see that an abstract class can contain both the abstract and non-abstract class.
 Moreover, Abstract can also have constructor.
 So, if we want to initialize the member(if any) of abstract class before the instantiation of a subclass actually takes place, we must invoke the constructor of abstract class in subclass.
 Suppose, our abstract class have some fields which are non-finals, non-static which need some initialization.
-As abstract class can't be instantiated but it's data member can be initialized using the constructor which will be common for all the subclasses.
+Abstract class can't be instantiated but it's data member can be initialized using the constructor which will be common for all the subclasses.
 Example:
 ```java
 public class Main
 {